A Thoughtful Approach to Gastropexy for Doberman Pinscher Owners

 Long-term Outcomes

 Dogs that undergo gastropexy generally have good long-term outcomes, especially when the procedure is performed before any episode of GDV occurs.
-Preventative gastropexy, done before the stomach ever twists, is particularly effective and can be a life-saving procedure.
+Preventive gastropexy, done before the stomach ever twists, is particularly effective and can be a life-saving procedure.
 Dogs that have undergone gastropexy as a preventive measure typically lead normal, healthy lives.

 Considerations